-All you need is 20 minutes to make this super easy Vegan One Pot Creamy Mushroom Pasta is a handful of simple ingredients!
+All you need is 15 minutes and a handful of simple ingredients to make this super easy Vegan One Pot Creamy Mushroom Pasta!

 There are lots of versions floating about, but this is creamy mushroom pasta is mine.
 Essentially it is a one pot version of my vegan alfredo.